tbckr/sgpt/README.md

 For more bash examples, see [.bash_aliases](https://github.com/tbckr/sgpt/blob/main/.bash_aliases).

+**Important:** The GPT-4-vision API integration is currently in beta and may change in the future.

 ### Chat Capabilities

 SGPT provides chat functionality that enables interactive conversations with OpenAI models.
 You can use the `--chat`